-There may be specific DoD educational requirements or certification required of the IRB when reviewing DoD regulated research.
-The Principal Investigator is responsible for assuring that the IRB Office is notified of DoD funding or DoD regulated activity through IRB submission of the IRB Protocol Summary (New, Amendment or Continuing Review) and will provide specific information or guidance from the DoD program officials.
-The IRB Administrator will inform the IRB staff, IRB chairperson, and IRB members of these requirements when appropriate.
+There may be specific DOD educational requirements or certification required of the IRB when reviewing DOD regulated research.
+The Principal Investigator is responsible for assuring that the IRB Office is notified of DOD funding or DOD regulated activity through IRB submission of the IRB Protocol Summary (New, Amendment or Continuing Review) and will provide specific information or guidance from the DOD program officials.
+The Director of Research Compliance-IRB will inform the IRB staff, IRB chairperson, and IRB members of these requirements when appropriate.

-a DoD consultant reviewer
+a DOD consultant reviewer

-IRB/PI review with DoD program officials, through the BCM PI, will be asked to provide in the research protocol submission to the BCM IRB the contact information of a person experienced in DoD research who may serve as a consultant reviewer to the BCM IRB for the review of the research protocol.
+IRB/PI review with DOD program officials, through the BCM PI, will be asked to provide in the research protocol submission to the BCM IRB the contact information of a person experienced in DOD research who may serve as a consultant reviewer to the BCM IRB for the review of the research protocol.